Richard Arthur Hayward

 Richard "Skip" Arthur Hayward (born November 28, 1947), served as tribal chairman of the Mashantucket Pequot Indian Tribe from 1975 until November 1, 1998.

 Kenneth M. Reels succeeded him as chairman.

 Early life and education

-Hayward was born on November 28, 1947, in New London, Connecticut, one of 10 children.
-He married Aline Aurore Champoux and held a variety of jobs before running a clam shack called the Sea Mist Haven near the Mystic Seaport.
+Hayward was born on November 28, 1947, in New London, Connecticut, the eldest of 9 children.
+Hayward's father was a Navy Medical Corpsman who traced his ancestry back to the Mayflower.
+The family moved frequently between naval bases.
+By 1969, Hayward was working as an apprentice pipefitter at General Dynamics Electric Boat.
+He settled in Mystic, Connecticut, where he worked as a milk deliveryman and ran a clam shack called the Sea Mist Haven near the Mystic Seaport.

-Before becoming the tribal chairman, he worked as a pipefitter at General Dynamics Electric Boat and lived in Stonington, Connecticut.